akshayt80/bit_coin_miner/project1/README.md

 - The project uses elixir and the actor model to generate bitcoins with valid number of leading 0's.

+- To maintain uniqueness of the coins from rest of the class we have prefixed the random string with ufid.

 - The bitcoins are mined using the SHA-256 algorithm and the input string with the corresponding SHA-256 hash is printed.